jfujitani/lily58-wireless-view-zmk-config/README.md

 # Deprecated

-Prior to enabling ZMK studio mapping was done manually, then mapping was done with the visual configuration tool.
-This repository is now deprecated as ZMK has been enabled for mapping.
+When this repo was first created it required manual changes to update mappings.
+Then it was updated to support mapping with the visual configuration tool (linked below).
-These are no longer needed because of ZMK studio.
-Manual at the time of this update is still required for advanced features.
-However this is a good trade off IMO for the convenience of remapping faster.
+Since then, ZMK has been enabled in this mapping so changes are only required here for advanced features.

 ## Visual Configuration tool